Vimalkanth-MJ/Smart-Dustbin/README.md

 ## 🛠️ Version 1.0: Current Status

 🎉 **Version 1.0 is Complete!**
 The initial version of the Smart Waste Monitoring System is fully implemented and tested in a controlled environment.
-Check out the [Version 1.0 Demo Video](#) (link to be updated with your video) to see it in action!
+Check out the [Version 1.0 Demo Video](https://youtu.be/JRQu1BGah7s) to see it in action!

 ### Key Features of Version 1.0
 - **Waste Level Detection**: HC-SR04 ultrasonic sensors accurately measure bin fill levels.